denocris/Introduction-to-Computer-Architectures-for-HPC/D3-exercise/Report_d3.md

 ![Figure_1](transpose.jpg)

 The constant dashed lines in the figure represent the computational time of slow function.
+This is always greater than the fast function time.